fossabot/trader.python/README.txt

 Spread - Buy/Sell some BTC between price A and price B of equal sized chunks""" List your orders
-Cancel ALL orders at once (or a single one)	TODO: (Specify a cancel range somehow) Display account balance
-Display ticker (sell,buy,last,vol,vwap,high,low,avg)	the time frame for high, low, vol, avg, vwap ... is sliding 24 hours Log the ticker to a file (and check or print it out later) Display the bid/ask spread
+Cancel ALL orders at once (or a single one)	TODO: (Specify a cancel range somehow) Display account balance (of BTC and USD) and USD value of BTC+USD Display ticker (sell,buy,last,vol,vwap,high,low,avg)	the time frame for high, low, vol, avg, vwap ... is sliding 24 hours Log the ticker to a file (and check or print it out later) Display the bid/ask spread
 Show the current Mt.Gox Lag (trading lag)

 ###Depth Functions
-Print the order books out to howmany length you want (Display depth) (current order book of bids/asks) calculate and print the total BTC between price A and B
+Print the order books out to howmany length you want (Display depth) (current order book of bids/asks) printorderbooks() calculate and print the total BTC between price A and B depthsumrange() OBIP """Calculate the "order book implied price", by finding the weighted average price of coins <width> BTC up and down from the spread."""
+ASKS """Calculate the amount of bitcoins for sale at or under <pricetarget>."""
+BIDS """Calculate the amount of bitcoin demanded at or over <pricetarget>"""

 ###Fees
 Find out your current fee rate (Mt.Gox's commission)
+"""Calculate how much fees will cost on X amount"""
+"""Calculate how much fees will cost if you sold off your entire BTC Balance"""

 ###Market Orders
 Match any order to the opposite site of the order book (ie: if buying find a seller or vice versa) - market order